dekoza/mtgpl/KLD.rst

 Die Young
    Choose target creature.
-You get {E} {E} (two energy counters), then you may pay any amount of {E}.
+You get {E}{E} (two energy counters), then you may pay any amount of {E}.
 The creature gets -1/-1 until end of turn for each {E} paid this way.

 Dukhara Scavenger